Little Red Songbook: History

 A Canadian I.W.W.
-Songbook, compiled and edited by Jerzy (George) Dymny, featuring 41 songs with a Canadian slant, was published in 1990.
+Songbook, compiled and edited by Jerzy (George) Dymny, featuring 41 songs with a Canadian slant was published in 1990.

-An edition commemorating the centennial of the IWW's founding in 1905 was published in 2005.
+An edition commemorating the centennial of the IWW's founding in 1905 was published in 2005 and given as an advance copy to attendees of the centenary concert, "Fan the Flames of Discontent".
 The latest edition of the Little Red Songbook was printed in 2010.

 The 190 different songs included in the Little Red Songbook between 1909 and 1973 are collected and annotated in The Big Red Songbook, edited by Archie Green, David Roediger, and Franklin Rosemont and published in 2007.

+In 2023, a call was put out by the Industrial Worker for songs to be included in a 39th edition.